-You might notice the silver belt, silver earrings, bracelets worn by Lao women, including school students and government officers.
-Accessories made of silver are common to see in Laos, where produces genuine silver as Thailand does.
+You might notice the silver belt, silver earrings, and bracelets worn by Lao women, including school students and government officers.
+Accessories made of silver are common to see in Laos, which produces genuine silver as Thailand does.
 Figures and animal images are hammered into large silver bowels, which were once used for religious ceremonies.
 Now for visitors, they are delicate gifts for relatives and friends.

 It goes a little different from the one you find in Vietnam.
 The truth that Laos is the best place to grow coffee among Southeast Asian countries proves the excellent quality of its coffee products.
-In streets and duty free shops, Lao coffee is sold like hot cakes.
+In streets and duty-free shops, Lao coffee is sold like hotcakes.
 So why not try it and bring the flavor home?

 Replica of Antiques

 1. The best shopping place for visitors in Luang Prabang would be the daily night market along the street of the Royal Palace Museum in the center of town.

 2. While in Vientiane, the morning market is where you can begin a shopping tour of the capital.

 3. Most shops are closed on Sundays.

-4. Avoid buying antiques or cultural relics even like Buddha images since they are not allowed to be taken out of the nation.
-If you have purchased such items from neighboring countries, they should be declared to Customs upon your arrival of Laos.
+4. Avoid buying antiques or cultural relics even Buddha images since they are not allowed to be taken out of the nation.
+If you have purchased such items from neighboring countries, they should be declared to Customs upon your arrival in Laos.

-5. Examine valuable items like gemstones and high value carpets in case they are fake.
+5. Examine valuable items like gemstones and high-value carpets in case they are fake.

 6. Good bargains can be made when buying souvenirs in markets but not in shopping malls that usually have price tags on commodities.